adaptyteam/adapty-docs/versioned_docs/version-2.0/server-side-api-specs.md

 ---

 import Details from '@site/src/components/Details';

-import CreateProfileRequestExample from './reusable/CreateProfileRequestExample.md';
+import ProfileObject from './reusable/ProfileObject.md';import CreateProfileRequestExample from './reusable/CreateProfileRequestExample.md';
-import Response from './reusable/api-responses.md';
-import ResponseExample from './reusable/responseExample.md';
 import ProfileRequest from './reusable/ProfileRequest.md';
+import ProfileResponse from './reusable/ProfileResponse.md';
+import ProfileResponseBadRequest from './reusable/ProfileResponseBadRequest.md';
+import ProfileResponseNotFound from './reusable/ProfileResponseNotFound.md';
-import ProfileObject from './reusable/ProfileObject.md';
+import ProfileResponseUnauthorized from './reusable/ProfileResponseUnauthorized.md';
-import AccessLevel from './reusable/AccessLevel.md';
+import ResponseExample from './reusable/responseExample.md';import AccessLevel from './reusable/AccessLevel.md';
 import GrantAccessLevelRequestExample from './reusable/GrantAccessLevelRequestExample.md';
+import AccessLevelProfileNotFound from './reusable/AccessLevelProfileNotFound.md';
+import AccessLevelDoesNotExist from './reusable/AccessLevelDoesNotExist.md';
 import Purchase from './reusable/Purchase.md';
 import Subscription from './reusable/Subscription.md';

 Adapty's API lets you access and modify your Adapty data programmatically.
 We also support [webhooks](webhook), where we notify your server of events as they happen.